Blue Nile brands itself as the world’s largest online diamond retailer, while Costco’s reputation extends far beyond jewelry.

 All Blue Nile diamonds are graded by the GIA, so you can be assured of its reliability.

 For example, this diamond earned the following grades from the GIA.

 - Carat: 1.00

 That information is found on the attached report, which I’ve posted below.

-Other grading labs such as the IGI are often looser with their assessments.
+Other grading labs such as the IGI might give a different a slightly higher mark.
 A diamond with an I color grade from the GIA may earn an H from either of those labs.

 Costco’s relationship with the GIA is more complicated.
 The company states, “All items with a 1.00 carat or larger diamond center stone will include a GIA Diamond Grading Report detailing the center diamond.”

 Other diamonds are graded by GIA-trained gemologists, but this isn’t the same as a GIA certificate.

 They’ll come with a “detailed article of description” from these gemologists, but this significantly reduces its value because the grading isn’t as reliable.